jiangsutx/SPMC_VideoSR/README.md

 Currently, we release our research code for testing.
 It should produce the same results as in the paper for scale factor `x2` & `x4` and frame number `3`.

+## SPMCS Dataset
+We have release the testing set of SPMCS. [download](https://tinyurl.com/y7prfsgd)

+It consists `30` different videos, each of them contains `31` frames.

+Each sequence contains bicubic downsampled input for `x2`, `x3`, `x4` scale factors.
+Folder `truth` contains high-resolution ground truth image for calculating PSNR and SSIM.

+Since many previous methods use `31` frames to produce one result for central frame, we also evaluate quantative result only for the central frame (the number in our paper).
+We do not crop boundary or use other postprocessing.

+We evaluete PSNR and SSIM only for Y channel of YUV color space.

 ### Testing
 It would be very easy to understand the `test()` function and test on your own data.